linkmalloc/proudbisayabai.ph/_posts/2025-11-30-christmas-shines-bright-at-jollibee-gorordo.md

-At Gorordo, families, friends, and passersby gathered to witness the tree lighting, enjoy the holiday setup, and feel the excitement of the season.
+At Gorordo, families, friends, and passersby gathered to witness the lighting ceremony, enjoy the holiday setup, and feel the excitement of the season.